playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Vue

-The simplicity in Vue's dependency injection API continues!
-Providing a value at your application's root is just as simple in Vue as providing a value anywhere else in your codebase.
-Simply add a `provide` method call inside your root `App` component, and you're off the races.
+Providing a value at your application's root in Vue is similar to providing a value anywhere else in your codebase.
+Add a `provide` method call inside your root `App` component, and your data is now provided globally.

 ```vue
 <!-- App.vue -->